sadponyguerillaboy/SMC-Toolkit/README.md

 ```
 custompayload.py <path> <version>
 ```
 `custompayload.py` builds a payload out of file chunks created by `reconstruct.py` in the specified path.
-This allows for targeted payloads after custom patching of chunks etc. Make sure you include a vectors table file created by `reconstruct.py` in the folder you intend to build (`00_00000000.bin`).
+This allows for targeted payloads after custom patching of chunks etc. Make sure you include a vectors table file (`00_00000000.bin`) created by `reconstruct.py` in the folder you intend to build.

 __TODO:__